thestokkan/zombie-game/readMe.md

 <img src="https://github.com/Zohla/screenshots/blob/main/Zombieland_GameOver.png" alt="screenshot of game over screen" width="600px">

-## Description
+## Game Description

-A simple game made as a collabaration project at Brights.
+**A simple game made as a collabaration project at Brights.**

+- A player uses the arrow keys to move around the board.
+- Avoid the zombies for as long as possible.
+- A player loses a life if they are caught by a zombie.
+- The game is over when all lives are lost.

 ## Built With